-The Federal Republic of Lostisland, or simply Lostisland, is an independent social and cultural organization operating in the form of a nation state.
+Lostisland is a global sovereignty and an independent social and cultural organization operating in the form of a nation-state.

-As stated in the Disclaimer to the Lostislandic constitution, the Federal Republic of Lostisland is an “unofficial international membership organization”, meaning that it’s a voluntary gathering not legally incorporated under any jurisdiction.
-Despite that, Lostisland did sign in the past a number of treaties, such as the treaty with the World Humanity Commission, signed in January 2015.
-Lostisland is also registered in the Integrated Civil Society Organizations System of the United Nations Department of Economic and Social Affairs (ECOSOC).
+As stated in the Disclaimer to the Lostislandic constitution, the Federal Republic of Lostisland is an “unofficial international membership organization.”
+It is a voluntary gathering not legally incorporated under any jurisdiction.
+However, Lostisland considers itself a global sovereignty and has signed various treaties, including those with the World Humanity Commission and the World Fund for Development and Planning.

-No. Lostisland is a free association rather than a place where to live, we don’t grant residence permits, accept refugees, etc. Please do not apply for Lostislandic citizenship if your motivation is to move to another country.
+No, Lostisland is not a place to live or visit.
+We do not grant residence permits or accept refugees.
+Please do not apply for Lostislandic citizenship if your motivation is to move to another country.

 Can I get a Lostislandic passport?